rxcomm/encoDHer/README.md

 The plaintext message will then be displayed.
 It is probably good to note here that the first email address is always the message sender, and the second is always the receiver.
-So for example, if I received a message at alice@alice.com from my buddy bob@bob.com, the correct command to decrypt the message would be:
+So for example, if I received a message at alice@alice.com from my buddy bob@bob.com, the correct syntax to decrypt the message would be:

     encodher --decode-email file.asc bob@bob.com alice@alice.com

 because bob was the sender of the email and alice was the receiver.
-When I encrypt an email to bob, the correct command is:
+When alice encrypts an email to bob, the correct syntax is:

     encodher --encode-email file alice@alice.com bob@bob.com